 I did have a day-of coordinator though, and I cannot recommend this enough.
 A fraction of the cost of having a full-on wedding planner saves you a ton of money and stress.
 You don’t need to be fielding calls from vendors on the day of your wedding.
 Just having someone take care of those last-minute details was a major relief.

 You could spend your entire engagement on Pinterest and meeting with vendors.
 You could read endless books and magazines telling you what’s trendy, and what is right or wrong for YOUR big day.
-But in the end, you need to make sure that you can look back on your wedding with the fondest of memories.
+But in the end, you need to make sure that you can look back at your wedding with the fondest of memories.
 Your guests should say things like, “This theme is SO YOU!” and “You look so happy!”
 And you should feel nothing but overwhelming love.
-However you choose to get there is up to you.
+However, you choose to get there is up to you.
 But just know that overpriced cakes and expensive wedding favors aren’t necessary to achieve that.

 Chrissa Hardy is a Writer and Editor for HelloGiggles, BuddyTV, and CouponPal.
 She spends most of her time with a screen in her face and an adorable dog by her side.
 Her favorite time of year is “hoodie season” and sometimes she tweets @chrissahardy.